The social impact of our research

 - Continuing to work with Japanese local councils, local communities and government health officials to assess the impact of aircraft noise and the role of sound memories in PTSD, using innovative audio-visual art-science methods (Rupert Cox).

-- Working with a range of anti-racist organisations in Latin America to strengthen their work and build networks to exchange experiences of efficacious anti-racist action (Peter Wade).
+- Working with a range of anti-racist organisations and anti-racist artists in Latin America, to strengthen their work and build networks to exchange experiences of efficacious anti-racist action.
+In 2019, this research received an 'Outstanding International Engagement' award from Manchester's Office for Social Responsibility (Peter Wade).

 - Producing the first official bilingual (Kyrgyz and Tajik-language) textbook in Kyrgyzstan for children in secondary school that addresses the dynamics of local community coexistence and resource use through the lens of local history (Madeleine Reeves).